Scan CodeScan Cloud projects in Azure DevOps

 • Pull requests are merged.

-And, the project branches on CodeScan Cloud will be updated accordingly.
+The project branches on CodeScan Cloud will be updated accordingly.

-Breaking the builds
+Breaking the Builds

 To break the builds based on the Quality Gate once this analysis has run, you can add a PowerShell script to the pipeline.